 According to a study led by Pitney Bowes, 136 billion parcels were distributed worldwide.
 A number likely to double by 2026 !
 It is true that the sanitary crisis greatly contributed to this rise, but the trend of online sales was initiated long before the pandemic.
 With the number of parcels growing every year, automation and dematerialisation of logistics processes are becoming major challenges for all e-tailers.
 And Big Data is pretty useful to achieve this.

 With intelligent data resources and predictive analytics, it becomes possible to predict inventories, which therefore enables cost reduction.
 Hence, data is essential to track demand peaks and optimise inventories.

-In order to satisfy the customer, optimising the process of shipping and delivery of parcels is essential.
-Through the analysis of supply chain datas, it is possible to improve the tracking of parcels and define the most appropriate itinerary.
+In order to satisfy the customer, optimizing the process of shipping and delivery of parcels is essential.
+Through the analysis of supply chain data, it is possible to improve the tracking of parcels and define the most appropriate itinerary.
 The exploitation of data offers a real-time analysis, which considerably improves supply chain management.

 Data can also be useful for product & quality control or even machine maintenance.

 As big data enables predictive analysis, it is revolutionising the approach of stock planning systems.
-An intelligent software like Flowlity’s will allow you to anticipate the demand and gain visibility and control on your supply chain.
-Basically everything you need in this race toward digitalisation.
+An intelligent software like Flowlity’s will allow you to anticipate the demand and gain visibility and control of your supply chain.
+Basically, everything you need in this race toward digitalization.

 Ultimately, data and artificial intelligence are serving consumers and their convenience.
-Isn’t convenience is the backbone of e-commerce ?
+Isn’t convenience the backbone of e-commerce?

 To learn more, read our most recent article on convenience and e-commerce by clicking here. >